-The findings of each internal audit performed, whether scheduled or spot audits, are reported in Internal Audit Reports, which are sent by the Head of the Internal Audit function simultaneously to the structures audited, the Chairman of the Board of Directors of Eni SpA, as well as the Financial Reporting Officer, the Control and Risk Committee and the Board of Statutory Auditors of Eni SpA.
+The findings of each internal audit performed, whether scheduled or spot audits, are reported in Internal Audit Reports, which are sent by the Head of the Internal Audit function simultaneously to the structures audited, the Chairman of the Board of Directors of Eni SpA, the CEO of Eni SpA, as well as the Financial Reporting Officer, the Control and Risk Committee and the Board of Statutory Auditors of Eni SpA.
+The Eni SpA Internal Audit Reports are also sent to the Eni SpA Supervisory Body for assessments within its competence.